Orlando Arcia Player Props: Braves vs. White Sox

 Orlando Arcia At The Plate

-- In 66.7% of his 69 games this season, Arcia has picked up at least one hit.
-He's also had 22 multi-hit games.
+- In 30.0% of his games this season, Arcia has had at least one RBI.
+He's picked up more than one in 11.4%.

-- Looking at the 69 games he has played this season, he's went deep in seven of them (10.1%), and in 2.6% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.